Tim-Zhang/backbone-rethinkdb/README.md

 ===========================
 ## What is this?
-A Backbone version syncing with rethinkdb. just use it like normal Backbone, the only different is syncing(replace ajax to rethinkdb)
+A Backbone version syncing with rethinkdb. just use it like normal Backbone, the only difference is syncing(replace ajax to rethinkdb)

 ## Usage